Concerts4Charity/inclinedminds/README.md

-<h1>Kaleem S. Clarkson</h1>
+<h1>Inclined Minds</h1>

-<p>Welcome to my personal portfolio source code that is built with Sculpin, SASS and Bootstrap.
+<p>Inclined Minds source code that is built with Sculpin, SASS and Bootstrap.
 This page is a combination of Sculpin's original directions with some of my personal notes and reminders.</p>

 <p>Sculpin is a static site generator written in PHP.
 It converts Markdown files, Twig templates or standard HTML into a static HTML site that can be easily deployed.</p>